fjot/project-4-feature-engineering-model-tunig/README.md

 # Concrete Strength Prediction

-Objective
-To predict the concrete strength using the data available in file "concrete.csv".
+Predict the concrete strength using the data available in file "concrete.csv".